A data journalism visual essay

 Top 20 outlets by bisexual article volume

-07 — Lesbian: a closer look
+06 — Lesbian: a closer look

-The New York Times published 1,089 lesbian-mentioning articles in 2016.
-By 2025, that number was 60 — a 94% decline, nearly identical to the bisexual drop at the country's most influential newspaper.
+The New York Times published 1,089 lesbian-mentioning articles in 2016 and 60 in 2025, a 94% decline at the country's most influential newspaper.

 Hover bars for year detail